Bill02Chen/Personal-Comments-On-Interests/Improve myself/Entrepreneurship.md

 	IPO timing
 - Executive summary
 - Contents

 **Style & tones**
 - Objective information the company
 - Insider information our company
 - Avoid over claims such as monopolize, increase ten folds (useless with out high base compare money)
 - 3rd party information to support
-- Highlight questions and doubts - try to provide answers **Business model**
+- Highlight questions and doubts - try to provide answers

+**Business model**
 - Based on proven success models.
 Best: a continuation of an existing situation.
 Worst: needs to change existing habits.
 If the case, states why and how to change!
 - Utilize all your resources
 - Highlight the strengths of management

 **Board of directors**

 **Management team**
 - Business is zoom out to a bigger and bigger area (scientist zoom in a small point)
-- My perfect team: a crazy guy (a visioner/dreamer), a maker/inventor who can fulfill the dream, a super salesman **market & growth points**
+- My perfect team: a crazy guy (a visioner/dreamer), a maker/inventor who can fulfill the dream, a super salesman

+**market & growth points**
 - Growth rate assumptions
 - Market share assumptions
 - How to achieve rate, share
-- Competitors, competition approach: price vs technology, price vs quality, refer to cases in other countries **Customers**
+- Competitors, competition approach: price vs technology, price vs quality, refer to cases in other countries

+**Customers**
 - How to make your product known to them
 - how to sell your products
 - How to serve them (after sale)

 **Technology edges**
 - Global Technology development trend
 - Relationship Inventor and the company
 - Patent
 - Space Out idea
 - Business model execution

 **Achievements & milestones**
 - Very important
 - Confirm the business model
 - confirm the ability of the management
 - Mentioned in point form
 - Short and easy to read

 **3 major turning points**
 - First money of revenue
 - first money of profit
 - first money of positive cashflow

 **Use of proceeds**

 **Investment terms**

 Use investment proposal to contact potential investors, talk to them and ask for their ideas, and combine it with your business plan.

 ### New product launch & pharmaceutical
 Find unique product—Market readiness

-Life-cycle management BCG model
+Life-cycle management: BCG model

 PESTEL analysis

 How to build a competitive for new product launch
 - [ ] Expand market
 - [ ] Expand market segmentation
 - [ ] Shape the market and build the awareness (case: advertisement肥胖要找医生、林嘉欣）
 - [ ] Brand buiding
 - [ ] Patient centric strategy

 How to manage team: 7-s model